jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

     This will create an OptionBox, adding the contents of the values list, in the order specified.

 * `.addTickOptionBox(title, values)`
-    This will create an OptionBox made up of check buttons.
+    This will create an OptionBox made up of check boxes.
     The `title` will always be displayed as the *selected* entry in the OptionBox, event though it can't be selected/ticked.
     Instead of selecting a single item, you tick the ones you want.
+    ![TickOptionBox](img/3_optBox.png)

     Calling `.getOptionBox(title)` will return a dictionary of the options along with a True/False value.
-    ![TickOptionBox](img/3_optBox.png)

 ```python
 from appJar import gui